risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Loading-Assets.md

 ### Loading Soundbanks with R2API

-Loading a soundBank with R2API is trivial, since you just need to put your soundBank file in the bepinex/plugins folder and change its extension from `.bnk` to `.sound`.
-R2API will load it.
-Note you need to add a reference to R2API.Sound if you do not already have it, or this will not work.
+Loading a soundbank with R2API doesn't require any code from the mod creator.
+You need to put your soundBank file in the bepinex/plugins folder and change its extension from `.bnk` to `.sound`.
+R2API.Sound module will load it.
+Note you need to add a reference to R2API.Sound in your thunderstore package manifest if you do not already have it!

 ## Loading Language Files